Zhao-hangtian/dataVisualEditor/README.md

 0. The data is priceless, please make a backup first!

-1.generate: Read data_file.npy and generate a picture in the data_file folder.
+1. generate: Read data_file.npy and generate a picture in the data_file folder.
 Delete the image under the folder as needed.
 Please do not change the image file name in this directory.

-2.sync: According to the remaining images in the folder data_file as the index, synchronized to data_file.npy.
+2. sync: According to the remaining images in the folder data_file as the index, synchronized to data_file.npy.

 3. Please execute generate and then execute sync.